jyothisable/CIB-chatboat-tester/Readme.md

 This was a late night one day project I did for testing couple of (I mean a huge list of) prompts I wanted to test and see if AI powered chatbot in the internet banking website is working properly or not.

 Feel free to fork and reach out for support if needed.

+Please note that this may not properly working in future if XPath or CSS selector gets changed.